Who were the Vikings?

 The Vikings came from all around Scandinavia (where Norway, Sweden and Denmark are today).
 They sent armies to Britain about the year 700 AD to take over some of the land, and they lived here until around 1050.

 Even though the Vikings didn’t stay in Britain, they left a strong mark on society – we’ve even kept some of the same names of towns.
-They had a large settlement around York and the midlands, and you can see some of the artefacts from that today.
+They had a large settlement around York and the Midlands, and you can see some of the artefacts from Viking settlements today.

 Top 10 facts